The Jews Are Coming: Overview by Season

 On February 6, 2017, it was announced that the Kan corporation had purchased the rights to air the third season of "The Jews Are Coming."
 New writer Tom Aharon joined the team.
 On May 2, 2017, Kan released a special episode on YouTube between the second and third seasons in honor of Independence Day.
 The episode, titled "The 70th Independence Day of the Hasmonean State," was part of the launch of Kan 11 broadcasts by the Israeli Broadcasting Corporation.

 The third season premiered on October 15, 2017, on Kan 11, the Kan YouTube channel, and the corporation's website.
 This season saw Shira Naor join the main cast.

-The third season included several sketches with political and social commentary, such as the sketch "Blood War," which dealt with the discarding of blood donations from Ethiopian immigrants, as well as sketches about "Nice Butterfly," Ariel Sharon, and "The Farm Forum," and a sketch featuring Pistuk (from "Marag with Dudali" and "At Pistuk's House") returning from fighting in the First Lebanon War.
+The third season included several sketches with political and social commentary, such as the sketch "Blood War," which dealt with the discarding of blood donations from Ethiopian immigrants, as well as sketches about "Parpar Nechmad," Ariel Sharon, and "The Farm Forum," and a sketch featuring Fistuk (from "Rega im Dodley" and "At Fistuk's House") returning from fighting in the First Lebanon War.